innerbytes/idajs/Ida/README.template.md

 - {@link index!GameVariables}
 - The variables that start with `INV_` are the inventory items.
 The value of this variable is the quantity of the item in the inventory.
 - The variables that start with `VAR_` are auxiliary LBA world and player state variables.
 - There is more game variables, that used in the vanilla LBA story, but they are not exposed, because they are story-related.
-You can read their numbers in the [LBAArchitect][architect], in the original LBA2 game scripts. **Example:** Has the player cured the Dino Fly?
+You can read their numbers in the [LBArchitect][architect], in the original LBA2 game scripts. **Example:** Has the player cured the Dino Fly?
 Has Aliens landed?

 **2. Scene Variables**